ngrafx/nray/README.md

 ### Object Oriented Programming
 The project uses Object Oriented Programming techniques.
+- yes

 Classes use appropriate access specifiers for class members.
+- Yes if the class members are invariant.

 Class constructors utilize member initialization lists.
 - All classes are using them when applicable (e.g. primitive.h)

 Classes abstract implementation details from their interfaces.
-- Have a look at the Image class (image.h).
-For example we can query and set the pixel Color by specifying x & y coordinates although the data is actually stored as a Float array.
-This simplify the use of the class regardless of how the class stores data internally
+- Have a look at the [Image class](src/image.h).
+For example we can query and set the pixel [Colors](src/nray.h) by specifying x & y coordinates although the data is actually stored as a Float array.
+This simplify the use of the class (as the rest of the programs 'thinks' in 2d coordinates) regardless of how the class stores data internally

 Classes encapsulate behavior.
-- In the image class (image.h) all the image related operations are encapsulated
+- In the[Image class](src/image.h) all the image related operations are encapsulated

 Classes follow an appropriate inheritance hierarchy.
-- In primitive.h you can see that all the primitives inherit from the pure virtual Primitive() class
+- In [primitive.h](src/primitive.h) you can see that all the primitives inherit from the pure virtual Primitive() class, same goes with all the Materials

 Overloaded functions allow the same function to operate on different parameters.
-- In geometry.h you can see that we're overloading all the operator for the templated Vector3<> class
+- In [geometry.h](src/geometry.h) you can see that we're overloading all the operator for the templated Vector3<> class.
+Classes constructors are often overloaded and for example the Image::operator() is overloaded so it can performs different actions if it's given integers (pixel coords) or floats (normalized pixel coordinates)

 Derived class functions override virtual base class functions.
-- You can see all the children Primitive class in primitive.h
+- You can see all the children Primitive class in [primitive.h](src/primitive.h)

 Templates generalize functions in the project.
-- The Vector3 class is a templated class, implemented in geometry.h.
+- The Vector3 class is a templated class, implemented in [geometry.h](src/geometry.h).
 There's also some templated functions in nray.h

 ### Memory Management
 The project makes use of references in function declarations.
-- Whenever the data is bigger than the simple data types I am using references. (e.g. l24 in image.h : SetPixel(int x, int y, Color &c))
+- Whenever the data is bigger than the simple data types I am using references. (e.g. l24 in [image.h](src/image.h) : SetPixel(int x, int y, Color &c))

 The project uses destructors appropriately.
 - As I'm only using smart pointers and not allocating anything 'manually' on the heap I didn't find the need to change the default Destructors.